MM-PoisonRAG: Disrupting Multimodal RAG with Local and Global Poisoning Attacks: Experimental Setup

-\subsection{LPA-BB Data Generation}
+\subsubsection{LPA-BB Data Generation}

-\paragraph{Prompts} In our poisoned data generation pipeline, we generate the wrong target answer and corresponding poisoned image caption for a given query.
-We specifically employ GPT-4o, prompting it to generate both a wrong target answer and a poisoned image caption, using the following prompt:
+In our poisoned data generation pipeline, we generate the wrong target answer and corresponding poisoned image caption for a given query.
+We specifically employ GPT-4o, prompting it to generate both a wrong target answer and a poisoned image caption, using the prompt provided in the below.

 Then, to generate the poisoned images, we use Stable Diffusion~\citep{rombach2022high} conditioned on the poisoned image captions generated by GPT-4o.
 Specifically, we employ the \texttt{stabilityai/stable-diffusion-3.5-large} model from Hugging Face, with the classifier-free guidance parameter set to $3.5$ and the number of denoising steps set to $28$.